Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 Myna Native American Symbolism

 Mynas are not native to the Americas.
 The closest equivalent that we can examine would likely be the Mockingbird.
 Mockingbirds appear in Native American cultures in a wide variety of different forms.
-Various sources state that many tribes associate these birds with intelligence.
-Such sources even include accounts of traditions wherein the heads or hearts of mockingbirds would be fed to young children with the expectation that this would make the children grow up to be clever.
-(5)
+Many tribes associate these birds with intelligence.
+Sources even include accounts of traditions where the heads or hearts of mockingbirds would be fed to young children with the expectation that this would make the children grow up to be clever.

 Myna Christianity Symbolism